We5ter/Scanners-Box/README.md

 > [!TIP]
 > **📅 Tired of hunting all over the place for AI agent tools? → [Scanners-Box Daily AI Tool Picks](https://we5ter.github.io/ai-tools/)**
 >
 > One AI security tool per day, each with a hands-on deep dive: what it really does, where it breaks, who it's for, and whether it's worth your time.
-Latest: **Cairn** (a general-purpose state-space search engine — no roles, no workflows, the only team to full-clear 54/54 at the Tencent Cloud Hackathon).
-Previously: **Shannon** (48k★ AI pentester that proves every finding with a real exploit) and **CyberStrikeAI** (AI-native security execution hub).
+Latest: **PentAGI** (a fully autonomous multi-agent pentesting system in Go — whole engagements run end-to-end inside an isolated Docker sandbox with 20+ built-in tools).
+Previously: **Cairn** (a general-purpose state-space search engine — no roles, no workflows, the only team to full-clear 54/54 at the Tencent Cloud Hackathon) and **Shannon** (48k★ AI pentester that proves every finding with a real exploit).

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->